Solar Panel Development in Transportation

-- Glass fronted - Offer the most power at a lower cost, which makes them the most popular types of panels.
+- Glass fronted: offer the most power at a lower cost, which makes them the most popular types of panels.
 Glass fronted panels can be of two types: polycrystalline and monocrystalline.
-Polycrystalline are the cheapest, but have lower energy conversion efficiencies, so are always larger and don't work so well in very hot weather.
-Monocrystalline are more expensive, but are very efficient and are therefore smaller and more effective in hot weather and on cloudy days.
+Polycrystalline is the cheapest, but have lower energy conversion efficiencies, so are always larger and don't work so well in very hot weather.
+Monocrystalline is more expensive, but are very efficient and are therefore smaller and more effective in hot weather and on cloudy days.

 Charge Controller System

 This is required to connect the panels to the batteries and prevent overcharging.
 These are of several types:

 - Basic charge controllers: use PWM (pulse width modulation, a technique used to encode information for transmission, allowing for control of the power supplied to electrical devices, especially to inertial loads such as motors.
 These types of controllers are simplistic, thus are the cheapest.

 - Mid range controllers: use PWM but are fitted with LCD displays showing charge status and battery health and allow greater control of system parameters.

 - MPPT controllers (maximum power point tracking): are the most expensive of the charge control options, but they have the added benefit of maximising power consumption to individual panel performance.

 Installing Solar Panels on Boats